** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 ROUND(NumberField, 4)

-- returns a number with 4 decimal places;
+Returns a number with 4 decimal places.

 ROUND(NumberFieldA, NumberFieldB)

-- returns a number with the number of decimals determined by the value of NumberFieldB;
+Returns a number with the number of decimals determined by the value of NumberFieldB.

 TRANSITION_FROM(Stage[Requirements])

-- the result is true if the stage is activated from the stage Requirements, otherwise it will return false;
+The result is true if the stage is activated from the stage Requirements, otherwise it will return false.

-Request Review in the Lab Work can be done after Request stage or after Technical Call stage.
+Request Review in the Lab Work process can be done after the Request stage or after the Technical Call stage.
 The Lab Manager needs to get the task with a different subject for review.
-One subject should be when the task is created after the Request stage and the other subject when the task is created after Technical Call.
+One subject should be when the task is created after the Request stage and the other subject when the task is created after the Technical Call stage.
 In order to set up those tasks, you need to add two Create Task actions on the Request Review stage.
-In the first one in the When you will write TRANSITION_FROM(Stage[Request]) and the Task Subject you will fill in with the 'Review the Lab Work Request for ' + Process.Name.

 In the second one in the When you will write TRANSITION_FROM(Stage[TechnicalCall]) and the Task Subject you will fill in with the 'Review the Lab Work Request for ' + Process.Name + ' - technical call is done'.

 HAS_ANY_TAG(Tag[SalesDirector], Tag[President])

-- returns a list of users who have the tag SalesDirector or the tag President;
+Returns a list of users who have the tag SalesDirector or the tag President.

 HAS_ALL_TAGS(Tag[SalesDirector], Tag[VPMarketing])

-- returns a list of users who have the tag SalesDirector and the tag VPMarketing;
+Returns a list of users who have the tag SalesDirector and the tag VPMarketing.

 INTERSECT(HAS_ALL_TAGS(Tag[Thermosets], Tag[TechnicalService]), HAS_ANY_TAG(Tag[Manager], Tag[Representative]))

-- returns a list of users who have the tags Thermosets and TechnicalService, and have the tag Manager or Representative;
+Returns a list of users who have the tags Thermosets and TechnicalService, and have the tag Manager or Representative.

 UNION(HAS_ANY_TAG(Tag[Chemist], Tag[SynthesisLab]), HAS_ALL_TAGS(Tag[LabManager]))

-- returns a list of users who have the tag Chemist or SynthesisLab or LabManager;
+Returns a list of users who have the tag Chemist or SynthesisLab or LabManager.

 CREATED_BY(Tag[SalesDirector]) OR CREATED_BY(Tag[LabManager])

-- returns true if the process was created by a user with tag SalesDirector or LabManager, otherwise it returns false;
+Returns true if the process was created by a user with tag SalesDirector or LabManager, otherwise it returns false.

-PATTERN () - Returns an auto-incremented pattern based on the supplied pattern in the operand.
+PATTERN () - This function returns an auto-incremented pattern based on the supplied pattern in the operand.
 A defined pattern supports letters (acbd, etc.), digits (1234, etc.), and date and time.
 The maximum length of this field is 255 characters.
 We support single pattern definition; if multiple patterns are defined in a formula, an error is generated.
 If you need a pattern to start from a specific number you can use the following expression: PATTERN('NN','41'), where 41 can be any two digits number.

 Each time you reach the "end" of the pattern, the pattern will restart from the beginning.
 So if you use N for single digits, when N reaches 9, it will start from the 1 again; the same thing applies for letters.